jlucassen/CSCI152-Neural-Net-Circuits/index.md

 ### Future Work

 In the future, we could extend this research in a number of ways.
 If we continued with Mechanical Turk as a data source, we could improve our survey by asking more detailed questions, and adding validation questions to help us assess the quality of our data.
 This would also allow us to do more sophisticated statistical analysis, such as correlating data quality with likelihood of correctly classifying basis activations, or attempting to fit a power law to the frequency distribution of interpreted concepts.
 We could also attempt to train a convolutional neural network to distinguish between basis and random features - this loses the “human” element, but can provide a fairly clear result if there is in fact a signal to be found that can separate the two classes.
 Finally, we could attempt to extend this validation method to other layers, or other vision models.

-Things we need to do
-Pass over already written things - (everyone checks for errors) Beef up methods - (Josh respond to comments)
-Discuss results - ^^
-Discussion/Reflection section - (Sofiane and Josh)
-what we could’ve done better
-Future work (James)
-Ethics - restate the goals of visualization - (James)